 George Murphy stars as Jerry Kelly, Nellie Kelly’s husband and Little Nellie’s father.
 Jerry is a loving devoted husband to older Nellie as well as a devoted father to his daughter Little Nellie.
 There’s a rivalry between him and Michael Noonan as they try to gain older Nellie and little Nellie’s affections.

-Jerry is more understanding and loving, as he’s the one tries to befriend the father/grandfather, even though he’s rejected.
-He becomes a young police officer winning his uniform before eventually becoming captain after raising his daughter.
+Jerry is more understanding and loving as he’s the one tries to befriend the father/grandfather, even though he’s rejected.
+He becomes a young police officer winning his uniform before he eventually becomes captain after raising his daughter.
 He’s happy to have his daughter who he loves so much.

 Charles Winninger stars as the father/grandfather of Nellie/Little Nellie throughout this film.
 I’ve seen Charles Winninger before in the film ‘State Fair’ as well as working with Mickey Rooney and Judy Garland in ‘Babes in Arms’.
 The father/grandfather Michael Noonan is a dysfunctional Irishman.